Jinya-Su/Jinya-Su.github.io/_pages/Prospective.md

 Yes, you can, but this is not encouraged.

 6. **What are my minimum entry requirements?**
-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Computer Science, Statistics, Electrical and Electronic Engineering, Systems Engineering or equivalent experience.
+Selection will be made on the basis of academic merit.
+Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Computer Science, Mathematics, Statistics, Electrical and Electronic Engineering, Systems Engineering, Automation or equivalent experience.

 7. **How much will it cost me**
 Please check [online](https://www.abdn.ac.uk/study/international/finance.php)

 8. **What is the application procedure for self-funded PhD**
-  * Formal applications can be completed [online](https://www.abdn.ac.uk/pgap/login.php)
+  * Formal applications: check [How to Apply](https://www.abdn.ac.uk/study/postgraduate-research/how-to-apply-1639.php) and then completed [online](https://www.abdn.ac.uk/pgap/login.php)
   * Apply for Degree of Doctor of Philosophy in Computing Science
-  * State name of the lead supervisor as the Name of Proposed Supervisor
+  * State name of the lead supervisor (Jinya Su) as the Name of Proposed Supervisor
   * State ‘Self-funded’ as Intended Source of Funding
   * State the exact project title on the application form
-  * When applying please ensure all required documents are attached:
-  * All degree certificates and transcripts (Undergraduate AND Postgraduate MSc-officially translated into English where necessary)
-  * Detailed CV, Personal Statement and Intended source of funding
+  * When applying please ensure all required documents are attached: All degree certificates and transcripts (Undergraduate AND Postgraduate MSc-officially translated into English where necessary); Detailed CV, Personal Statement and Intended source of funding.
+  * Informal inquiries can be made to me (jinya.su@abdn.ac.uk) with a copy of your curriculum vitae and cover letter.
+All general enquiries should be directed to the Postgraduate Research School (pgrs-admissions@abdn.ac.uk)

 9. **Do you accept short-term interns?**
 No.